Graduate Entry Medicine: Selection Criteria

 We advise all non-A-level applicants to make it clear on their UCAS application form that they meet our requirements i.e. all subjects studied, and at what level, should be specified.

 The University has provided some guidance on qualifications required from international applicants - see the University listing of international qualifications.

 Please note that, regardless of qualifications, we will require applicants to achieve particular excellence in Chemistry (compulsory), plus at least one from Biology, Physics and Mathematics.

 Any applicants unsure of their eligibility for the course should contact firstname.lastname@example.org for guidance.

-All applicants must show evidence of their genuine commitment and personal suitability to medicine as demonstrated through any relevant work experience in a health or social care setting.
+Applicants are expected to show evidence of their genuine commitment and personal suitability to medicine.
+This may be demonstrated through relevant work experience in a health or social care setting, for example.

 General selection requirements

 Personal suitability for the Oxford Graduate-entry Medicine course